 These grooves are integrated at the top surface edge of the cabinet door.
 You’ll find a narrow gap underneath a countertop (or another drawer) that’s just enough to curl your fingers around to pull it open.

-What Are Handleless Kitchens Called?
+What Are Handleless Cabinets Called?

 J-Pull Kitchen Cabinets

 At the top of its drawer units (or bottom or side for integrated units), there is a J-shaped recession cut into the door.
-It is shaped in such a way to form a gap where you can put your hand to pull the cabinet door.
+It is shaped in such a way as to form a gap where you can put your hand to pull the cabinet door.

-J-pull or j-groove systems are the most popular handleless cabinets used in many modern kitchens.
+J-pull or j-groove systems are the most popular handleless hardware used in many modern kitchens.
 They are affordable options but may require more frequent cleaning.
 Due to its shape, it tends to collect crumbs, dust, or splashes from spills.

 True Handleless Cabinets